Written by Aaron McQueen

 Of course, the true value of the apartment wasn’t anonymity, it was the roof.
 It had a sign on it.

 It was thirty feet tall, built on a wooden scaffold, creaking with age and wear in the face of the subcontinent’s remorseless wind and weather.
-The words and pictures on the surface had long since faded to a dull pallet of grey.
+The words and pictures on the surface had long since faded to a dull pallet of pale grey.
+He wasn’t a fan of the rickety structure, but it was the only way to view his target from a distance.

 He called it the crow’s nest, and it was aptly named.
 His familiar was waiting for him in the perch.
 He sat down and peered through the viewing glass he’d placed there.